TadiT7/treble_experimentations_wiki/Moto-G7-Plus.md

 # Moto G7 Plus

+# Android 10 Q

-some GSI ARM64 android 10 are starting, others are in bootloop.
+  Some GSI ARM64 android 10 are starting, others are in bootloop.

+# Android 11 R

+ Android 11 R DP2 is bootloop.
+Android 11 R DP1 is untested.

+---

 ## Steps to install with twrp